Skip to main content

 CompanyCityWorkersTypeDate

-Compass Group USA dba Chartwells at Youngstown State UniversityYoungstown53Closure2025-02-28
+Compass Group USA DBA Chartwells at Youngstown State UniversityYoungstown53Closure

-The biggest impact was at Harvest Sherwood Food Distributors at its Maple Heights facility, reporting 237 affected workers.
+The single largest action involved Harvest Sherwood Food Distributors at its Maple Heights facility, reporting 237 affected workers.
 Ohio Recovery Center followed with 85 workers.

 Trend & Outlook

-This data points to a easing in workforce disruptions across Ohio, with filings falling below both recent and year-ago levels.
+The data underscores a easing in workforce disruptions across Ohio, with filings falling below both recent and year-ago levels.
 The Wholesale Trade sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Ohio.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Ohio WARN notices, browse layoffs by state, or download the full dataset.